Sometimes you look at your own website and wonder, Is this a good site?

 45. How Targeted Are Keywords on the Site?

-Keyword queries are how Google finds what people are searching for.
+Keyword queries are how Google understands what people are searching for.

-The more targeted your keywords on-site are, the better that Google will be able to discern where to place your site in the search results.
+The more targeted your keywords are, the easier it is for Google to discern where to place your site in the search results.

 And what is the best, most awesome method to use to optimize these keywords?